Bank Julius Baer & Co. Ltd Zurich Takes Position in ShockWave Medical, Inc. (NASDAQ:SWAV)

 Analysts Set New Price Targets

 Several research analysts recently commented on SWAV shares.
 Piper Sandler lifted their price target on ShockWave Medical from $278.00 to $338.00 and gave the stock an “overweight” rating in a research report on Monday, August 29th.
-Wells Fargo & Company lifted their price target on ShockWave Medical from $176.00 to $255.00 and gave the stock an “overweight” rating in a research report on Tuesday, August 9th.
+Wells Fargo & Company raised their price objective on shares of ShockWave Medical from $176.00 to $255.00 and gave the stock an “overweight” rating in a research note on Tuesday, August 9th.
+Morgan Stanley raised their price objective on shares of ShockWave Medical from $201.00 to $255.00 and gave the stock an “equal weight” rating in a research note on Tuesday, August 9th.
 Canaccord Genuity Group raised their price objective on shares of ShockWave Medical from $232.00 to $256.00 and gave the stock a “buy” rating in a research note on Tuesday, August 9th.
-Morgan Stanley raised their price objective on shares of ShockWave Medical from $201.00 to $255.00 and gave the stock an “equal weight” rating in a research note on Tuesday, August 9th.
 Finally, Oppenheimer downgraded shares of ShockWave Medical from a “market perform” rating to an “underperform” rating and set a $165.00 price objective for the company. in a research note on Tuesday, September 6th.
 One analyst has rated the stock with a sell rating, one has given a hold rating and seven have issued a buy rating to the stock.
 According to MarketBeat, the company has an average rating of “Moderate Buy” and an average target price of $246.50.

 Insider Activity